Ofakim: History

+residents of the city were killed in fighting in the city as well as elsewhere in southern Israel.
+In Ofakim 27 residents and including six police were killed in the fighting.
+Among the weapons held by Hamas militants in their assault were grenades, anti-tank rockets, plastic explosives and land mines.

 Demographics

-In 2010, about one-fifth of the residents were ultra-Orthodox and one third were immigrants from the former Soviet Union.
+In 2010, about one-fifth of the residents were ultra-Orthodox, and one third were immigrants from the former Soviet Union.
 Most of the rest were members and descendants of the founding generation of the immigrants who arrived in the town in the 1950s and 1960s.
-In addition, there are small communities of Ethiopian Jews and Palestinians originally from the Gaza Strip who were resettled in Israel after collaborating with Israeli authorities.
+In addition, there are small communities of Ethiopian Jews and Palestinians, originally from the Gaza Strip, who were resettled in Israel after collaborating with Israeli authorities.

-According to the Central Bureau of Statistics, Ofakim had a population of 30,662 in 2019, and the population is growing at a rate of 1.4% a year.
-The percentage of the share of the Arab Palestinian population of Ofakim is very small and about 0.7%.
+According to the Israel Central Bureau of Statistics (CBS), Ofakim had a population of 30,662 in 2019, and the population is growing at a rate of 1.4% a year.
+The percentage of the share of the Israeli Arab population of Ofakim is very small, and about 0.7%.